MyLovelyAxe/isaacsim_vla_ws/README.md

 > **TODO**: use one launch file to start both nodes

-1. Send observation node
+1. Launch the nodes for observations and actions

-This node subscribes to the following topics:
+The `vla_observation_sender_2cam_node` node subscribes to the following topics:

 - `/camera1_img`: front-view camera image
 - `/camera2_img`: top-view camera image